This post includes pictures gleaned from various places on the internet. I will gladly remove any of them in response to copyright complaints.

+- It all happens too fast for the original radar and guidance systems to react.
 The main search radars tied into the early SAM systems were themselves a problem.
 Like most radars, the units on U.S. cruisers and destroyers of the sixties rotated.
 Typically, it takes a few sweeps of the radar before an accurate target plot can be created giving speed, direction and altitude, all of which you need to know before the main search radar can cue the illuminators to point at, and dwell upon, the target.
 This is no big deal if it’s 1945, and the incoming hostile is approaching at 250 MPH.
 In 1965, the incoming might be approaching at 1,800 MPH.
 At that speed, it would chew up too many miles in its flight in the time between radar sweeps.
 This is another factor tending to limit the range at which targets could be engaged, and in any case, the incomplete picture provided by a rotating antenna seemed inadequate in an era in which supersonic missiles might be coming at you simultaneously from all points of the compass.

 Setting the Stage for Aegis